Spin(7) metrics from K\"ahler Geometry: -reduction of torsion free -structures

 where $d^c:=J\circ d$ and $J$ is the almost complex structure on $P^6$ determined by $\Om$.
 Here we follow the convention that $J$ acts on a $1$-form $\beta$ by $J\beta(\cdot)=\beta(J \cdot)$, which differs from the convention in \cite{Apostolov2003} by a minus sign.

-Note in particular that (\ref{1condition}) implies that $\vp$ is a closed $G_2$-structure.
-Moreover, from \cite[Theorem 3.6 ]{UdhavFowdar} we also know that $\vp$ is also coclosed, hence torsion free, if and only if $g_\Phi$ has holonomy contained in $SU(4)$.
+Note in particular that since $X$ preserves $\Phi$ it also follows that $\vp$ is a closed $G_2$ $3$-form.
+Moreover, assuming $s$ is not constant, from \cite[Theorem 3.6]{UdhavFowdar} we also know that $\vp$ is also coclosed, hence torsion free, only if $g_\Phi$ has holonomy contained in $SU(4)$.